 - Disorganized speech (e.g., frequent derailment or incoherence)

 - A set of three negative symptoms (a “flattening” of one’s emotions, alogia, avolition; see below)

 Sometimes a diagnosis can be made on the basis of only one of the above symptoms.
-This occurs when a mental health professional determines that a person’s delusions are bizarre or if the hallucinations consist of a voice keeping up a running commentary on the person’s behavior or thoughts, or two or more voices conversing with each other.
+This occurs when a mental health professional determines that a person’s delusions are bizarre or if the hallucinations consist of a voice keeping up a running commentary on the person’s behavior or thoughts, or the person hears two or more voices that seem to be conversing with one another.